Cuba: Celebrating Cuban Heritage and Fostering

 This course involves travel to a foreign country to conduct an actual consulting project.
 It involves both directed research and consulting activities.
 The course is based on a group experiential learning approach, which trains students to mobilize and apply existing skills and knowledge as well as acquire and utilize new ones in an efficient manner.
 GW students will work in cooperation with faculty and students from the Havana University.

 TSTD 6214 "Consulting Processes"

 While being exposed to key theories and best practices from the consulting world, students will begin preparation for an actual consulting experience.
-They will work in teams to define the scope of their consulting task, conduct an in-depth analysis of the strategic problem at hand, identify preliminary opportunities for actionable resolutions and prepare an effective plan for the two-week consulting fieldwork.
+They will work in teams to define the scope of their consulting task

 - Provide theoretical and practical frameworks for issue identification, practice in prioritizing issues and problems/opportunities to be tackled in a consulting assignment.